kailash-manasarovar/statement/docs/timeline/2024/april.md

 - In the queue I have been preparing what I want to ask for, the sentence is ready, but when I go to whisper my waffly request into Nandi's ear, something takes over.
 - My whispered wish becomes a bold statement: *Bring him to me!*.
 - And, at *exactly* the same time, matching every word of mine, I hear a booming voice coming from inside the temple saying, "Bring him to Me!".
-- I have no non-God explanation for this - apart from the mandrake that I must have been ingesting unawares from my toiletries, and that's also a God-explanation depending on who you talk to.
+- I have no non-God explanation for this - apart from the mandrake or ketamine that I must have been ingesting unawares from my toiletries.
 - I think I went and followed the Instruction to the letter, didn't I.
 - Fabulous.